 All of our children access the full National Curriculum, and we have recognised achievement and expertise in all curricular areas.
-As part of general class adaptation, curriculum content and ideas are made more accessible.
-This accessibility has been lssue no Date Responsible Governors Review in 3 September Full Governing Body September 2025 2024 Ŭ, made possible by skilled support, effective use of scaffolding as well as provision of visual, auditory, tactile and concrete resources.
+As part of general class differentiation, curriculum content and ideas are made more accessible.
+This accessibility has been made possible by skilled support, effective use of scaffolding as well as provision of visual, auditory, tactile and concrete resources.

 Barns Green Primary School is a 'disability friendly' school.
 Our award-winning school building is fully accessible.
 We also have a full treatment room, including hoist and wet room shower area.
-Our Hub is a quiet learning space that is accessed by children with an adult.
-Our sensory and emotional regulation area provides a space for children who need 1:1 time to regulate out of class.
+Within our Hub we have a chill out area and sitting height magnetic white board.
 We aim to teach in a way that will support children with tendencies towards conditions as dyslexia, dyspraxia, ADHD, and ASC.
 Our gardening area includes raised beds for easy access and all classrooms have easy access to a patio and the playground.
-Most children have iPads within school and staff regularly update the latest support apps.
+Most children have ipads within school and staff regularly update the latest support apps.

-Barns Green Primary School's accessibility plan can be found here.
+Barns Green Primary School's accessibility plan can be found here: